 After Charlottesville, public condemnation of “hate groups” was rightly intense.
 And yet the international reach of the alt-right continues to grow.
 If we worry about the future, it is not enough simply to protest “hate.”
 We must analyze and answer the beliefs that make such a movement seem acceptable, even attractive.

 Richard Spencer, who coined the term “alt-right,” frequently calls for rational discussion of his positions.
-To respond effectively, we must answer his call and critique his principles.
+To respond effectively, we must heed his call and critique his principles.
 In making racial identity the foundation of an individual’s humanity, Spencer’s “identitarianism” is intrinsically inclined toward violence.
-By making our common humanity irrelevant to the question of identity, he sets himself in dramatic opposition to the intellectual roots of the “Western” civilization to which he lays claim.
+Treating our common humanity as irrelevant to the question of identity, he sets himself in dramatic opposition to the intellectual roots of the “Western” civilization to which he lays claim.

 Race as the Foundation of Identity